Dead or Alive 6

-Dead or Alive 6 was praised for its polished gameplay, battle arenas, and its beginner-friendly tutorials, but was criticized for its multiplayer functions as well as the absence of online lobbies at launch.
+Dead or Alive 6 received mixed reviews from critics, who praised its gameplay, stages, and beginner-friendly tutorials, but criticized its lackluster multiplayer functions, emphasizing the absence of online lobbies at launch.
 A free-to-play version of the game titled Dead or Alive 6: Core Fighters was released on March 15, 2019.

 Gameplay

 New features include slow-motion moments and visible damage on the fighters during the course of the fight, while the sweat effects from Dead or Alive 5 return and are more pronounced.
 Dead or Alive 6 also marks the first time for the series to have costume customization mode.
 The game adds blood effects and new violence physics that can be user-adjusted or turned off in the options.

 The game is supposed to be more accessible for newcomers.
 New mechanics introduced are the Fatal Rush, a beginner-friendly mechanic where pressing one button multiple times results in the character performing a simple combo, and the Break Gauge, a meter that builds up as the characters attack.
 If the Gauge is full, a Fatal Rush will culminate in a Break Blow, similar to what the Critical Blow in Dead or Alive 5 would do.
 There is a new mechanic named the Break Hold, where the character reverses an opponent, stunning them, before appearing behind them, open for a counter.
 The juggling ground-bounce system in this game is also being enhanced to extend juggle combos.